 To show a list in the combo box, you can use a named range, or the address for a worksheet range.
 In this example, we'll use a named range -- MonthList.

-NOTE: For Excel 2013, see the additional information in the next section.
+NOTE: For names based on an Excel Table column, see the additional information in the next section.

 To add the list:

-In Excel 2013, in the ListFillRange property for a worksheet ActiveX combo box, you cannot change the property to use a named range that is based directly on an Excel Table.
+In Excel 2013 and later, in the ListFillRange property for a worksheet ActiveX combo box, you cannot change the property to use a named range that is based directly on an Excel Table.

 In the screen shot below, there is a table named tblProducts.
 To create a named range with the product names: